-As demonstrated under our “Case Examples” page, “Price Setter®” offers a wide range of features to make comparison shopping a more satisfying experience for both Buyers and Sellers, a true Win-Win deal; Buyers can not only engage Sellers to compete for the best prices but also they can engage similar products and similar manufacturers that offer arbitrated value discounts or arbitrated value coupons when conducting their shopping.
+As demonstrated under our “Case Examples” page, “Price Setter” offers a wide range of features to make comparison shopping a more satisfying experience for both Buyers and Sellers using REAL-TIME BIDDING, a true Win-Win deal; Buyers can not only engage Sellers to compete for the best prices but also they can engage similar products and similar manufacturers that offer arbitrated value discounts or arbitrated value coupons when conducting their shopping.

-Price Setter® knows electronic coupons, discounts and deals better than any of the other mobile applications available, why? because Price Setter® can generate arbitrated variable value coupons and arbitrated variable value discounts and deals by applying the same competition principles of Transaction Arbiter using bidding parameters and functions custom set by their sponsors, meaning that the value of the coupons or the discount percentages adjust up or down automatically in real time, that way the sponsors do not have to offer high fixed value coupons or discounts across the board all of the time, but only when or if necessary to compete with competitor’s coupons or discounts and only for each individual transaction.
+Price Setter knows electronic coupons, discounts and deals better than any of the other mobile applications available, why? because Price Setter can generate arbitrated variable value coupons and arbitrated variable value discounts and deals by applying the same competition principles of REAL-TIME BIDDING using bidding parameters and functions custom set by their sponsors, meaning that the value of the coupons or the discount percentages adjust up or down automatically, that way the sponsors do not have to offer high fixed value coupons or discounts across the board all of the time, but only when or if necessary to compete with competitor’s coupons or discounts and only for each individual transaction.

-Price Setter® cloud database will eventually store millions of UPC codes, QR codes and other codes and operate as central source of code bidding functions where manufacturers can deposit and store custom code bidding parameters and functions to their individual product codes and be able to offer via Sellers “variable value coupons” and “variable value discounts” to compete with coupons and discounts from similar products from other manufacturers; from Price Setter® active Sellers and providers anywhere in the world can “pull” this stored data and integrate it in to searches and price quotes requested by Buyers and obtain an even better price, bypassing coupon printing and distribution and coupon processing and handling costs by the Sellers or service providers, clearing Houses and their Agents.
+Price Setter cloud database will eventually store millions of QR codes, UPC codes and other codes and operate as central source of code REAL-TIME BIDDING functions where manufacturers can deposit and store custom code bidding parameters and functions to their individual product codes and be able to offer via Sellers “variable value coupons” and “variable value discounts” to compete with coupons and discounts from similar products from other manufacturers; from Price Setter active Sellers and providers anywhere in the world can “pull” this stored data and integrate it in to searches and price quotes requested by Buyers and obtain an even better price, bypassing coupon printing and distribution and coupon processing and handling costs by the Sellers or service providers, clearing Houses and their Agents.

 Electronic Shopping Lists